scutLMG/pixels_plane-VHDL/README.md

 seg_con.vhd and vga.vhd : control Segment Displays and the vga output.

 div.vhd : a 10Hz divider.(or 2Hz?
-I forget it)
+I forget it)/2Hz because it counts 25M rising edges.

 p_enemy.vhd and pixel_plane : use 01 array to discribe enemies and your plane with buttle.